maxter97/weather-dashboard/README.md

-# Building a Weather Data Collection system using AWS S3 and OpenWeather API
+# Building a Weather Data Collection system and Dashboard
+Using AWS S3, OpenWeather API and Streamlit
 Project 1 for DevOp Challenge #DevOpsAllStarsChallenge
 # Overview
 This project grabs real-time weather data for multiple cities.
 It displays temperature (°F), humidity, and weather conditions.
 Then it automatically stores weather data in an AWS S3 bucket.